 - Stresses the importance of the young person’s psychological and social development;

-- Include parental involvement;
+- Includes parental involvement;

-- Volunteer mentoring best if there are professionals who provide screening, training, matching, support and supervision of volunteers.
+- Volunteer mentoring works best if there are professionals who provide screening, training, matching, support and supervision of volunteers.

 A recent Irish study of over 14,000 young people aged 12-25 found that the presence of ‘one good adult’ was a key indicator of how well a young person is connected, self-confident, future looking and can cope with problem.
 (Dooley, Barbara A., Fitzgerald, Amanda: My World Survey: National Study of Youth Mental Health in Ireland.
 Headstrong and UCD School of Psychology, 2012.).
 Having One Good Adult in a young person’s life is shown to be important to the mental well being and confidence of all young people, from the time they start secondary school to the time they are looking for their first job.
 Feedback from young people, parents and Young Persons Probation identified Le Chéile’s Mentors as fulfilling this role for many of the young people referred to our services.